radioopensource/dotinfo/adpolicy.md

 # General Policy on Advertising
 [PublicRadio.info](http://www.publicradio.info) strives to give users a 100% ad-free audio experience.

-We specify<sup id="a1">[1](#f1)</sup> that advertising includes: sponsored or branded content, host endorsements of a business, customer testimonials, messages containing specific product prices or descriptions, and any calls to purchase, including coupon code offers.
+We specify<sup id="a1">[1](#f1)</sup> that advertising includes: sponsored or branded content; host endorsements of a business; customer testimonials; messages containing specific product prices or descriptions; targeted, personalized, or "programmatic" marketing; paid feature spots about sponsors; and any calls to purchase, including coupon code offers.

-On our radio streams and podcasts you may hear: calls for donations, fundraising drives, announcements regarding public radio content or events, and underwriting spots.
-We tolerate underwriting spots, which–unlike ads—are short, neutral, non-promotional messages that identify private sponsors of public radio content for an informational purpose only.
-These messages may include basic information about a company (website, address, an identifying slogan), but _cannot_ promote that company's goods or services.
+Advertising is not allowed on our site.
+However, on our radio streams and podcasts you may hear: calls for donations, fundraising drives, announcements regarding public radio content or events, and underwriting spots.
+We tolerate underwriting spots, which–unlike ads—identify private sponsors of public radio content for an informational purpose only.
+Underwriting spots are short, neutral, non-promotional messages that may include basic information about a company (website, address, an identifying slogan), but _cannot_ promote that company's goods or services.

 If you hear audio on our site that is in breach of our policy, please notify us!